Lots of people have questions about their penis, and whether it’s normal. You may wonder why you do (or do not) have foreskin around your penis.

 What is circumcision?

-All sex-assigned at birth males are born with foreskin that covers the tip of their penis.
-Circumcision is a procedure in which the foreskin (the skin covering the tip of the penis) is removed.
-It is more commonly done in the United States than other parts of the world.
+People assigned male at birth (AMAB) are born with foreskin that covers the glans (or head) of their penis.
+Circumcision is a procedure in which the foreskin is removed.

 Is it better to be circumcised or uncircumcised?